 - Now Install the driver you have previously downloaded from the manufacturer website.

-- Restart windows and check the BSOD problem resolved.
+- Restart windows and check the BSOD problem is resolved.

 - Solved: Windows 10 Slow Shutdown and Restart After Update!

 - Microsoft Outlook Stuck on Loading Profile?
-Here how to fix it
+Here is how to fix it

 - Solved: Windows 10 System Service Exception BSOD (bug check 0x0000003B)